-Employees with a debit card do not need to carry around lots of cash, which could be stolen.
-If an employee's card is stolen or lost, most companies offer fraudulence protection and will give the employee a new card.
+- Reliability: Employees with a debit card do not need to carry around lots of cash, which could be stolen.
+If an employee's card is stolen or lost, most companies offer fraud protection and will give the employee a new card.

 - Flexibility: Employees can typically load salaries from multiple employers onto the card, and even take the card with them when they switch jobs.

-- No Need for a Bank Account: Over 8 million households are “unbanked,” meaning that they do not have a bank account, according to a 2015 survey by the Federal Deposit Insurance Corporation.
+- No Need for a Bank Account: Over 8 million households are “unbanked,” meaning that they do not have a bank account, according to a 2017 survey by the Federal Deposit Insurance Corporation.
 These employees cannot participate in direct deposit options for payment.
 Thus, these employees typically have to rely on check-cashing services to cash their paychecks, which can be expensive.

 - Privacy of Purchase: The company that issues the card, not the cardholder's employer, will track what the employee spends.

 The Drawbacks to Payroll Debit Cards

 Payroll debit cards appear to be a win-win situation: the employer saves money by not issuing checks, and the employee receives a reliable payment that she can use in a variety of ways.
 However, there are a number of potential drawbacks to these cards.